guapisolo/slime_/docs/en/developer_guide/debug.md

 5.  `--save-readable-rollout-data /your/saved/debug/data_{rollout_id}.json`

-    When enabled, the first `--save-readable-rollout-data-limit` samples of each rollout are dumped as JSON Lines so you can quickly inspect the prompts, responses, and metadata without loading PyTorch tensors.
+    When enabled, the first `--save-readable-rollout-data-limit` samples of each rollout are dumped as JSON Lines so you can quickly inspect the prompts, responses, and metadata without loading PyTorch tensors; if the limit is not set, the complete rollout is logged.